 (ii) Enhancement mode Mosfet:

-Enhancement mode Mosfet is the reverse of the depletion mode type into which the conducting channel is lightly doped which remain the device normally off when the gate bias voltage Vgs is equal to zero.
+Enhancement mode Mosfet is the reverse of the depletion mode type into which the conducting channel is lightly doped which remains the device normally off when the gate bias voltage Vgs is equal to zero.

 In n-channel enhancement Mos transistor, when a gate voltage is applied to the gate terminal greater than the threshold voltage level then the drain current will start flow which making it a transconductance device.